-“Yes, yes”, interrupts the taller of the two strangers, “there is nothing radical about your findings.
+“Yes, yes”, interrupts the taller of the two strangers, “there are marginal novelties in your findings.
 The robot, if you please.”

 “He… might be a tad suspicious about you.
 He hasn’t met a lot of strangers in his… life.”

 Isaac is doing shadow shapes against the wall in the light of a projector.
-He’s wearing a green sweater he knitted – rather poorly, she’ll be the first to admit – himself, and a pair of hand-me-down jeans from June.
+He’s wearing a green sweater he knitted himself – rather poorly, she’ll be the first to admit – and a pair of hand-me-down jeans from June’s room mate.

 “Hey there Isaac,” June greets him.

-“Good afternoon,” he says, and flutters his fingers.
+“Good afternoon,” he says, without missing a beat, fluttering his fingers.
 The shadow bird soars across the wall.